Gerald W. McEntee, International President: American Federation of State, County and Municipal Employees:

 NYTimes Book Review: Armstrong and Moulitsas may well be right that the next great partisan transformation will be theirs.

-MediaChannel.org: Many will disagree with one or another of the prescriptions in
+MediaChannel.org: Many will disagree with one or another of the prescriptions in this book.

 MyDD’s Matt Stoller: How the Democratic Party Can Change Its Pronouns